Percent to Decimal Chart

 Common Mistakes

-The biggest error is moving the decimal the wrong direction.
+The biggest error is moving the decimal in the wrong direction.
 Another common mistake is forgetting that 0.5 means 50%, not 5%.
 Students also sometimes confuse a plain percent conversion with percent change between two values, which is a different calculation entirely.

 FAQ